 The gallery is now accepting Gallery Wrapped Canvas images framed or unframed as long as the edge is finished in the continuation of the image or black edge with no staples showing.
 We are also accepting metal prints on a floater frame with the edge either framed or unframed.
 If you have any questions please contact the gallery by phone.

-The Gallery of Hope.org, on occasion will hold some small works exhibitions.
-Otherwise, the Gallery will require that traditionally framed work adhere to the following:
+The Gallery of Hope.org, on occasion, will hold some small works exhibitions.
+Otherwise, the Gallery will require that traditionally framed work adheres to the following:

 Minimal Size Requirements